 The loss-leader air purifiers then generate a continuous revenue stream from high margin consumables - replacement filters.

 Jarden has been very successful with the brand-turnaround strategy, doing $1.74 billion in sales in the fourth quarter of 2011.

 These Made-in-China Holmes air purifiers have numerous quality control issues - buyers must retain proof-of-purchase and register with Jarden to get warranty coverage.

-On lower-priced Holmes models, shipping costs often outweigh benefits of warranty claims.
+On lower-priced Holmes models, shipping costs, borne by the user, often outweigh benefits of warranty claims.

 Buyers at this level could also consider the Honeywells, which outsell the Holmes air cleaners.

 The main advantage of choosing Holmes is replacement filter security.